USEPA/IO-Model-Builder/README.md

 9. Unit
 ...

-### Meta data files
+### Metadata files
-Meta data files are used when the input-output model is converted to an JSON-LD data package that can be imported into openLCA or the LCA Harmonization tool.
+Metadata files are used when the input-output model is converted to an JSON-LD data package that can be imported into openLCA or the LCA Harmonization tool.
-These files contain additional information about flows, processes, etc. and mappings to reference data like flow properties, locations, etc. Like all other files, the meta data files are stored in a simple CSV format which is described in the following.
+These files contain additional information about flows, processes, etc. and mappings to reference data like flow properties, locations, etc.

+Metadata files are stored in CSV files with a defined column order as described below.
+The first row of a metadata file are the column headers which are ignored by iomb.
+For some of the metadata files (like for units, locations, compartments) the iomb package contains a default file which can be replaced by a more specific version in the JSON-LD export TODO: example

+#### Metadata of elementary flows

-### Meta-data files for elementary flows
+> TODO: Metadata files of elementary flows are currently not used as all
+> information about a flow is currently also available in the satellite tables.
+> However, it could be useful to extract fields like CAS number, flow UUID,
+> chemical formula, description, etc. from the satellite tables and add them to
+> a metadata file.

-A meta data file for elementary flows contains the following fields:
+A metadata file for elementary flows contains the following columns:

 0. Name of the flow
-1. Category of the flow
+1. Compartment of the flow
-2. Sub-category of the flow
+2. Sub-compartment of the flow
 3. Unit of the flow
-4. Flow direction (input/output)
-5. UUID of the (mapped) flow
-6. UUID of the flow property (e.g. UUID for mass)
+4. UUID of the flow
-7. UUID of the flows unit
-8. Conversion factor ...

-### Meta-data files for sectors/processes
+5. CAS number
+6. Chemical formula
+7. Description

+#### Metadata of sectors/processes

 0. Code
 1. Name